 Most of the book is very positive with some great pen portraits of past players.
 Most of these are lesser lights and are very informative and entertaining.
 His description of idiosyncrasies displayed by the ‘Aunt Sallies’ of the game (wicket-keepers), just confirms what batsman and bowlers have always suspected; that is, they are a little different, is cricket writing at its best.

-With a picture of Archie MacLaren on the front, and the best modern cricket writer at the top of his game how could you go wrong?
+With a picture of Archie MacLaren on the front (Australian version only), and the best modern cricket writer at the top of his game, how could you go wrong?
 A must have for all cricket fans.